County Championship Division 1. Warwickshire v Somerset. 18th, 19th, 20th and 21st August 2019. Edgbaston.

 At the close of the second day of this match with Somerset 167 for 5, still 252 runs behind Warwickshire’s first innings 419 it was difficult to see how Somerset could save the game let alone win it.
 When, early on the third morning, van der Merwe launched an expansive drive at a ball from Rhodes and edged to Ambrose Somerset were 202 for 7, still 217 behind, the follow-on beckoned.
 From there the Somerset Phoenix, in the form of Bess and the Overton brothers, roused itself, and began the long rise which ended in Somerset closing the gap to Essex at the top of the table to two points with three matches still to play.

-The final day began with Somerset supporters feeling Warwickshire had the edge and Warwickshire supporters perhaps feeling Somerset had the edge.
+The final day began with Somerset, with all their wickets in hand, needing another 250 runs to win.
+Their supporters felt Warwickshire had the edge, and Warwickshire supporters perhaps felt Somerset had the edge.
 Of such days is cricketing purgatory made for the helpless supporter to endure.
 And endure it the supporter must, for allegiance to a team, particularly a lifetime allegiance, leaves no choice.
 “Self-inflicted,” I am sometimes told by someone who does not so suffer.
 But it isn’t.
 It is infused into your blood, often from the day you are born, and there is no cure or palliative.
 The purgatory has to be suffered.

 33 for 0 as I hurried past the screens in the tunnel under the Pavilion.
 33 for 1 by the time I emerged into the gap between the Pavilion and the Hollies Stand.
 Davies had driven at a ball angled across him by Hannon-Dalby and edged to Ambrose.
 By the time I had joined the other members of the symposium in the Hollies Stand Hildreth was driving Hannon-Dalby fast and straight for four.
 By the end of the over he had departed, lbw to a ball which, a replay shows, pitched on off, jagged back and would have hit leg.
 41 for 2.
 Suddenly 258 seemed to be set in the stratosphere, even higher than the scoreboard which sits on top of one end of the four-storey Pavilion.
 Higher still when Abell, on 25, missed a straighter ball from Brookes onto his pads and Somerset were 49 for 3.